aromatt/astrocache/README.md

 Luckily, `astrocache` is aware of this.
 It will create new cache entries for the new version of `foo`.

-This treatment extends to any function called by `foo` as well.
-In this case, `slow_fn` (and any functions called by `slow_fn`, etc).
+This treatment extends recursively to any function called by `foo` as well.
+In this case, changes to `slow_fn` (and to functions called by `slow_fn`, etc) will also invalidate cache entries for `foo`.

 ## How does it work?
 Astrocache creates a fingerprint of your function's abstract syntax tree (AST) using the [ast](https://docs.python.org/3/library/ast.html) module from the standard library.

-When your function is called, this fingerprint is combined with the function's arguments to create a cache key.
-The return value of the function call is then written to the cache under this key.
+When your function is called, this fingerprint is combined with the provided arguments to create a cache key.

 ## How is this useful?
+This is particularly useful in highly interactive workflows, e.g. during rapid iteration or in a notebook setting.
+Many libraries provide some form of memoization, but none (as far as I know) manage this kind of cache invalidation for you.

-As an example, imagine you're rapidly iterating on a program or notebook that processes data in several expensive steps, or hits a usage-limited API.
+As an example, imagine you're rapidly iterating on a script that processes data in several expensive steps, or hits a usage-capped external API.

-Memoization could make you more productive, but you'd have to remember to clear the various cache entries as you updated your code.
+Memoization could certainly make you more productive, but you'd have to remember to clear the various cache entries as you updated your code.

 This library automates this for you, allowing you to take advantage of memoization without needing to worry about clearing the cache.